MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

  ## Web recorder

+ To automate a web application:

-In the flow designer, select **Web recorder** in the toolbar to record web-related actions:
+1. Launch Power Automate Desktop and select **Web recorder** in the toolbar of the flow designer.

 ![The web recorder button](./media/recording-flow/web-recorder-button.png)

-Select a web browser to record your activity on; optionally, select an already open browser instance to attach to:
+1. Select a web browser on which you will record your activity.
+Optionally, you can attach to an already open browser instance.

 ![Select browser for recording](./media/recording-flow/select-browser-for-recording.png)

-The recorder keeps track of your activity within the web browser, generating a series of web actions:
+The web recorder keeps track of your activity within the web browser, generating a series of web actions.

 ![Recording a web flow](./media/recording-flow/recording-web-flow.png)

-Similarly to the desktop recorder, comments may be added through the **+** button, while the recroding can be paused, resumed, and reset using the buttons at the top right-hand side.
+Like the desktop recorder, you can add comments through the **plus button** (**+**), while you can pause, resume, and reset the recording using the buttons at the top right-hand side.

 ### Known issues and limitations

-- **Issue**: When adding elements or capturing images, the console and the designer are visible and they might obstruct the user.
+- **Issue**: When adding elements or capturing images, the console and the designer are visible, and they might obstruct the user.

 - **Workarounds**: None.

  ## Recording vs building a desktop flow

-Any actions created through the use of a recorder can be edited manually once the recording is finished.
+You can edit manually any actions created through the recorder once the recording is finished.
 Use the recorder in a desktop flow that is already under development to add the recorded steps to it.

 > [!NOTE]
 > Use the recorder to create the backbone of your flow.
 Certain simple tasks may require no further editing, however most recorded tasks should be modified to achieve optimal results.
 Certain types of actions, like conditionals or loops, cannot be recorded.
 Also, there may be redundant actions in a recording that should be removed.